 Every response you give to interview questions should include concrete examples of your sales achievements.
 It's important to be clear about how you can help the company and grow sales.
 Include numbers to back up statements.
 For example, you might say, "At XYZ company, I was responsible for bringing on ABC account, signing a contract that resulted in XX profit over YY time."

 If you quantified your achievements on your resume, share some of those numbers and percentages in your responses.
 If you didn't include numbers on your resume, take a few minutes to make a list of your best achievements to share with your interviewer.
-Saying "I increased annual sales by 50% year over year" sounds much better than "I increased sales last year."
+Saying "I increased annual sales by 50% year after year" sounds much better than "I increased sales last year."

-Questions to Ask the Interviewer for Sales Jobs
+Questions to Ask the Interviewer

 - What qualities does a successful salesperson at your company possess?